600 California St.

 Boston, MA 02115-51000

-- BS in Psychology and Applied Physics and Information Science, UCSD, 1972
+- BS in Psychology and Applied Physics and Information Science, University of California San Diego

-Mark L. Miller, PhD founded Learningtech.org, incorporating it as The Miller Institute for Learning with Technology, a California 501(c)(3) non-profit, in March 2000.
-He serves as both its lead technical contributor and its President and Executive Director.
-The mission of the organization is to help “children of all ages” use technology more effectively for learning.
-The firm has helped schools throughout California and in several other states.
-Services include: E-rate applications; technology plan preparation; professional development relating to computer science, robotics and making; IT consultation (network design; server/router configuration/administration; technology impact assessment); and sponsored research in the areas of educational technology and computer science education.
+Mark Miller founded Learningtech.org, incorporating it as nonprofit The Miller Institute for Learning with Technology, in March 2000.
+He serves as its lead technical contributor, as well as president and executive director.
+The mission of the organization is to help children of all ages use technology more effectively for learning.
+The firm has helped schools throughout California and several other states.
+Services include e-rate applications; technology plan preparation; professional development relating to computer science, robotics, and making; IT consultation (network design; server/router configuration/administration; technology impact assessment); and sponsored research in the areas of educational technology and computer science education.

-Before founding the Institute, Dr. Miller served as Lab Director for Learning and Tools at Apple, where he spent almost a decade heading up educational technology investigations.
-Apple programs under his direction at various times included: Apple Classrooms of Tomorrow (ACOT); Apple Global Education (AGE); Visualization and Simulation; Business Learning and Performance Support; and Multimedia Authoring Tools.
+Before founding the institute, Miller served as lab director for learning and tools at Apple, where he spent almost a decade heading up educational technology investigations.
+Apple programs under his direction included Apple Classrooms of Tomorrow, Apple Global Education, Visualization and Simulation, Business Learning and Performance Support, and Multimedia Authoring Tools.